 “Do you wish for a story?”

-Okay, I was already ticked as it is, and this stupid pop-up wasn’t helping.
+Okay, I was already ticked as it was, and this stupid pop-up wasn’t helping.

 “Very well,” it said, “but be forewarned: once you accept this, there will be no going back.
 Do you still wish for a story?”